 Course Advisories: SCC minimum English and math standards.
 Prepares students to work with the different legislative bodies and be familiar with urban politics.
 Special emphasis is placed on preparing students to work with different public agencies.
-Forty hours lecture total for the semester.
+Forty hours lecture (1 week course).